-- 2.1.
-The Hearings Panel consists of three voting elected Members drawn from the Standards Committee, one of whom shall be elected as Chairman. - 2.2.
-The guorum for a meeting of the Hearings Panel is three elected Members. - 2.3.
-If the Subject Member is not present at the start of the hearing the Chairman shall ask the Legal Advisor whether the Subject Member has indicated his/her intention not to attend the hearing.
+- 2.1 The Hearings Panel consists of three voting elected Members drawn from the Standards Committee, one of whom will be appointed as Chairman by the Monitoring Officer in consultation with the Chairman/Vice-Chairman of the Standards Committee. - 2.2 The quorum for a meeting of the Hearings Panel is three elected Members. - 2.3 If the Subject Member is not present at the start of the hearing the Chairman shall ask the Legal Advisor whether the Subject Member has indicated his/her intention not to attend the hearing.
 The Hearing Panel shall then consider any reasons which the Subject Member has provided for not attending the hearing and shall decide whether it is satisfied that there is sufficient reason for such failure to attend.
-If the Hearings Panel is satisfied with such reasons, it shall adjourn the hearing to another date; however if they are not satisfied with such reasons, or if the Subject Member has not given any such reasons, the Hearings Panel shall decide whether to consider the matter and make a determination in the absence of the Subject Member or to adjourn the hearing to another date. - 2.4.
-If the Investigating Officer is not present, the Standards Committee shall only conduct a hearing if they are satisfied that there are no substantial points of difference or that any points of difference can be satisfactorily resolved in the absence of the Investigating Officer. - 2.5.
-The Hearings Panel may exclude the press and public from the meeting where it appears likely that confidential or exempt information will be disclosed.
-At the start of the meeting the Chairman shall ask the Subject Member, Investigating Officer and the Legal Adviser whether they wish to make any representations that the Hearings Panel exclude the Press and public from all or any part of the hearing.
+If the Hearings Panel is satisfied with such reasons, it shall adjourn the hearing to another date; however if they are not satisfied with such reasons, or if the Subject Member has not given any such reasons, the Hearings Panel shall decide whether to consider the matter and make a determination in the absence of the Subject Member or to adjourn the hearing to another date.

+- 2.4 If the Investigating Officer is not present, the Standards Committee shall only conduct a hearing if they are satisfied that there are no substantial points of difference or that any points of difference can be satisfactorily resolved in the absence of the Investigating Officer. - 2.5 The Hearings Panel may exclude the press and public from the meeting where it appears likely that confidential or exempt information will be disclosed.
+At the start of the meeting the Chairman shall ask the Subject Member, Investigating Officer and the Legal Adviser whether they wish to make any representations that the Hearings Panel exclude the press and public from all or any part of the hearing.
 Full reasons for the request must be given and the other parties will be given the opportunity to respond.